NEWESTERS/lndsld/docs/react-hooks.usepointereventoptions.ref.md

 ## UsePointerEventOptions.ref property

-Ref to element, which events will should be listened
+Ref to element, which events will be listened

 <b>Signature:</b>